Anthem: Canada

 The Canadian province of Newfoundland and Labrador, having been the independent Dominion of Newfoundland before 1949, also has its own regional anthem from its days as a dominion and colony of the UK, the "Ode to Newfoundland".
 It was the only Canadian province with its own anthem until 2010, when Prince Edward Island adopted the 1908 song "The Island Hymn" as its provincial anthem.

 Czechoslovakia

-Czechoslovakia had a national anthem composed of two parts, the Czech anthem followed by one verse of the Slovak one.
-After the dissolution of Czechoslovakia, the Czech Republic adopted its own regional anthem as its national one, whereas Slovakia did so with slightly changed lyrics and an additional stanza.
+Czechoslovakia had a national anthem composed of two parts, the first verses of the Czech and Slovak anthems.
+After the dissolution of Czechoslovakia, the anthem split as well, but Slovakia added an extra verse.

 Germany

 In Germany, many of the Länder (states) have their own anthems, some of which predate the unification of Germany in 1871.
 A prominent example is the Hymn of Bavaria, which also has the status of an official anthem (and thus enjoys legal protection).
 There are also several unofficial regional anthems, like the "Badnerlied" and the "Niedersachsenlied".